jarmibe7/ErgodicSearch/README.md

 The goal of this project was to control a robot to move across a space to collect signal measurements, such that the uncertainty (variance) of the box predictions drops below a predefine threshold as quickly as possible.

 #### Algorithm Overview
 The main algorithm is ergodic search, which is performed with iLQR.
 Ergodic control allows an agent to achieve comprehensive coverage of a search space, and aligns an agent's time spect in a given region with the density of information contained within that region.
 The agent takes binary samples within the sensor bounds, with a positive reading signifying the presence of the hidden box and a negative reading showing the opposite.

+The agent also uses a simple state machine and switch condition to determine its planning strategy.
 Before receiving a certain threshold of positive readings, the agent plans an ergodic trajectory using an Iterative Linear Quadratic Regulator (iLQR).
 The agent completely finishes each planned trajectory before planning another.
 After receiving a certain threshold of positive readings, the agent then switches to an information maximization approach to eliminate uncertaity in the box's edges.
+This second state is accomplished by planning routes to the possible box corners with the most uncertainty.

 Step 1: Check positive sensor reading threshold and determine search state.